TellusR/tellusr-solr-template/README.md

 bin/ttb migrate
 ```

-Later you can update the config files in all collections by running:
+Later you can update the configuration files in all collections by running:

 ```
 bin/ttb update_all